against Class I FPV drones.

 Meets FPV drones in their own geometry — agile, high-acceleration, precise in close range.
 Where conventional air defense is structurally over-dimensioned.

-GPS-denied & explainable
+Minimalist & explainable

 Kinetic without warhead